alexandraholcombe/cr-csharp-week2/README.md

 **The user can input a word with capitalization and the application will find all occurrences of the word, regardless of case.**
 * Example Input:
+      String: "What's Better than coding?
+Nothing is BETTER than coding."
+      Word: "better"

+* Example Output:
+      2

+    _This is a small behavior, but is a higher level of specificity and complexity than the previous specification._

+**The user can input a word and the application will find all occurrences of the word, including those instances tied to punctuation.**
+* Example Input:
-      String: "What's better than Coding?
-Nothing is better than CODING."
+      String: "What's better than coding?
+Nothing is better than coding."
       Word: "coding"

 * Example Output:
       2

-    _This is a small behavior, but is a higher level of specificity and complexity than the previous specification._
+    _Additional processes must be added to ignore punctuation, thus making this specification a higher level of specificity and complexity than the last specification._

 ## Support and contact details